PrincessMaggy/cohort4-project/README.md

 ## Welcome! 👋

-To do this challenge, you need a basic understanding of HTML and CSS.
+To do this challenge, you need a basic understanding of HTML, CSS and Bootstrap.

 ## The challenge